CVCUDA/CV-CUDA/docs/sphinx/samples/python_samples/segmentation.rst

    :end-before: end_input_blur
    :dedent:

 Now its time to create the overlays.
-We do this by selectively blurring out pixels in the input image where the class mask prediction was absent (i.e. False)
+We do this by selectively blurring out pixels in the inputs where the class mask prediction was absent (i.e. False)
-We already have all the things required for this: The input images, the blurred version of the input images and the upscale version of the mask
+We already have all the things required for this: The input frames, the blurred version of it and the upscale version of the mask

 .. literalinclude:: ../../../../samples/segmentation/python/inference.py
    :language: python